bbrister/SIFT3D/doc/INSTALL_LINUX.md

 ## Installing from binaries

 You can install SIFT3D in one of two ways, from binaries or from source.
 The easiest way is to install from binaries.
-Simply visit our [binary distributions](x) *TODO* repository, download the appropriate installer for your system, and run it.
+Simply visit our [binary distributions](https://github.com/bbrister/SIFT3D-installers) repository, download the appropriate installer for your system, and run it.

 ## Installing from source